dicarlolab/genthor/readme.md

-Genthor is about integrating generative model and bayesian techniques with thor.
+Genthor is about integrating generative models and Bayesian techniques with thor.